 This Tuscan hilltop town may be tiny, but it packs a punch!
 The entire place is hidden inside a fortified citadel, whose walls and 14 towers conceal its existence entirely.
 Once inside you’ll discover beautiful sun-splashed piazzas and flower-clad trattoria gardens.
 There’s also the olive-dotted hinterland of central Tuscany outside.

-Nowadays only a few of the buildings are lived in, the rest of the village is given up to an interesting museum housing Renaissance armour and artifacts, along with a few shops and restaurants.
+Nowadays only a few of the buildings are lived in, the rest of the village is given up to an interesting museum housing Renaissance armour and artefacts, along with a few shops and restaurants.